alpha-yadav/DSA/readme.md

 The best approach depends on your specific needs.
 If you only need to find the LCA once, the recursive approach is simple and often sufficient.
 If you need to perform many LCA queries on the same tree, the binary lifting technique is the most efficient.
 The bottom-up approach is a good alternative if parent pointers are readily available.
 Remember to handle edge cases like one node being an ancestor of the other, or nodes not existing in the tree.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information such as:

+* **Equation:**  For example, y = 2x + 1,  y = sin(x), y = x^2
+* **Data points:** A set of (x, y) coordinates, like (1,2), (3,5), (7,1)
+* **Type of graph:**  Do you want a line graph, scatter plot, bar chart, etc.?

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can give you the information you'd need to create one yourself using software like Excel, Google Sheets, Desmos, or a graphing calculator.